baudneo/cync-lan/README.md

 topic via the environment variable `HASS_TOPIC`.

 ## Debugging / socat
-If the devices are not responding to commands, it's likely that the TCP communication on your device is different.
-You can either open an issue and I can walk you through getting good debug logs, or you can use `socat` to inspect the traffic of the device communicating with the cloud server in real-time yourself by running:
+If your devices are not responding to commands, it's likely that the TCP communication on the device is different.
+You can either open an issue and I can walk you through getting good debug logs, or you can use `socat` to inspect (MITM) the traffic of the device communicating with the cloud server in real-time yourself by running:

 ```bash